Artist - Lucinda Williams 2

 Lucinda Williams

-Containing songs that were more famously covered by Tom Petty (‘Changed the Locks’) and Mary Chapin Carpenter (who won a Grammy in 1994 for her version of ‘Passionate Kisses’), Williams second album of original songs is still considered a classic in alt-country songwriting 35 years after it was first released.
+Containing songs that were more famously covered by Tom Petty (‘Changed the Locks’) and Mary Chapin Carpenter (who won a Grammy in 1994 for her version of ‘Passionate Kisses’), Williams second album of original songs is still considered a classic in alt-country songwriting 35 years after it was first released in 1988.

 2